sadeghmohebbi/docker-compose-port-mapping-manager/README.md

   remove 80->80 port mapping and add 8080->80 as a replacement to nginx service
   $ docker-compose-port-mapping-manager --delete 80:80 --from nginx --add 8080:80 --to nginx
 ```

+that's all, i hope you enjoy this project
+contribution is open for all

 ## License
 ```